-As of March 31, 2016 and December 31, 2015, the Company had Restricted Cash of \$75,681 and \$52,931, respectively, which is included on the Condensed Consolidated Statements of Assets and Liabilities.
-As of March 31, 2016 and December 31, 2015, Restricted Cash consisted of a deposit for the Company's fidelity bond as well as excess funds remaining in escrow after the purchase of the government securities that will be used to make the scheduled interest payments on the Company's \$69 million aggregate principal amount of the Convertible Senior Notes, which bear interest at a fixed rate of 5.25% per year and mature on September 15, 2018 (the "Convertible Senior Notes").
-See the table below and "Note 9 - Long Term Liabilities" for further detail.
+As of September 30, 2016 and December 31, 2015, the Company had restricted cash of \$115,431 and \$52,931, respectively, which is included on the Condensed Consolidated Statements of Assets and Liabilities.
+As of September 30, 2016 and December 31, 2015, restricted cash consisted of a deposit for the Company's fidelity bond as well as excess funds remaining in escrow after the purchase of the government securities that will be used to make the scheduled interest payments on the Company's \$69 million Convertible Senior Notes, which bear interest at a fixed rate of 5.25% per year and mature on September 15, 2018 (the "Convertible Senior Notes").
+See the table below and "Note 9 - Long-Term Liabilities" for further detail.